jiritobolka/gooddata.github.com/_posts/2011-10-06-Mongodb-behind-the-scene.md

 ---
-title: MongoDB Behind the Scene
+title: MongoDB Behind the Scenes
 excerpt: Read more about why and how we use the Mongo DB.
 layout: post
 ---